AbhilashTUofficial/JavaLab/Java-Lab/src/com/javaLab/To_Get_The_Details_By_Clicking_A_Button/Algorithm.md

 ### Aim :
-       Write a java application to create a frame with four textFields name, street, city, pincode and add a button with the label "My details" to display the curresonding value to the text Fields.
+       Write a java application to create a frame with four textFields name, street, city, pincode and add a button with the label "My details" to display the curresponding value to the text Fields.

 ### Algorithm :